Invariants and semi-invariants in the cohomology of the complement of a reflection arrangement: Introduction

 \section{Introduction}

-Suppose $V$ is a finite dimensional, complex vector space, $\CA$ is an arrangement in $V$, that is, $\CA$ is a finite set of codimension one subspaces of $V$, and $G$ is a finite subgroup of the general linear group $\GL(V)$ that permutes the hyperplanes in $\CA$.
-We say the pair $(\CA,G)$ is an \emph{arrangement-group pair} with underlying vector space $V$.
-The ``complement of $\CA$'' is the open submanifold
+Let $V$ be a finite dimensional, complex vector space.
+An \emph{arrangement-group pair with underlying vector space $V$} is a pair $(\SA, G)$, where $\SA$ is a central hyperplane arrangement in $V$, or more simply an ``arrangement,'' that is, $\SA$ is a finite set of codimension one subspaces of $V$, and $G$ is a finite subgroup of the general linear group $\GL(V)$ that permutes the hyperplanes in $\SA$.
+The ``complement of $\SA$'' is the open submanifold

 of $V$.
-Clearly, $M(\CA)$ is a $G$-stable submanifold of $V$.
+Clearly, $M(\SA)$ is a $G$-stable submanifold of $V$.
 Let